bcgov/AzureFilesPoC/OneTimeActivities/RegisterApplicationInAzureAndOICDInGithub.md

-# Registering an Azure Application for GitHub Actions
+# Registering an Azure Application for GitHub Actions (OIDC)

 > **⚠️ IMPORTANT: This is a step-by-step guide.
 Complete one step at a time, verify in the Azure portal, then uncomment and proceed to the next step.**